 It’s about 7.45am on a Saturday morning in September.
 It’s light but hazy, colours faded and vapid: the sun is not yet showing its teeth.
 I’m jogging and well into my stride.
-Random thoughts swoop in, wheel round, are gone.
+Random thoughts swoop in, wheel round and are gone.
 There are many cyclists.
-I am not moved.
-But then a pair of riders emerge through the mist.
+I am not moved until a pair of riders emerge through the mist.

 At first, I’m confused.
-Adults often cycle in pairs but the second one here is freakishly….Mrs Jimmy Krankie-small?
+Adults often cycle in pairs but the second one here, is very small.
 Perhaps it’s just the second racer’s horizontal stoop that creates too much space between them?
 I try to decipher it until they are upon me……

 Like a Big One emerging from a muddy river, the boy shines into my vision.
 He turns, looks up to his father and his face is unfettered joy and admiration and pride and lightness and rightness and love!

-But none of this feels right.
+None of this feels right.
 It’s too mawkish.
-(Like the image of a fully grown male: tall, white, navy, black flanked by his identically lycra-ed and helmetted little mini-me boy so….)
+(Like the image of a fully grown male: tall, white, navy, black and flanked by his identically lycra-ed and helmetted little mini-me boy so….)

 It’s just about his face and the beauty in that.